David Byrd (politician): COVID-19

 In June 2020, Byrd voted in support of Tennessee House Resolution 340 stating that "mainstream media has sensationalized the reporting on COVID-19 in the service of political agendas."
 In December 2020, Byrd was hospitalized with COVID-19.
 He had attended a caucus meeting with nearly 70 House Republicans in the House chamber on November 24, a week-and-a-half before he was hospitalized with the virus.
 He spent a total of eight months in the hospital, 55 days on a ventilator, and required a liver transplant in June 2021.
 His condition was so grave, that his family had planned for his funeral.
 After recovering from the disease, he tepidly urged people to get vaccinated saying "I understand the concerns of those who are hesitant [to get the vaccine].
 To them, I would say COVID is real, and it is very dangerous.
 It is a disease that wants to kill us.
 Please consider getting vaccinated."

 However, on August 11, 2021, he joined all members of the state house Republican caucus in signing a letter to Governor Bill Lee asking him to prohibit mask and vaccine mandates.

+Byrd did not run for re-election in 2022.